 - Ownership structure: Does it matter if owners are small or large, whether they are individuals or institutions, and whether they are long-term or short-term?
 Why are large owners both a problem and a blessing for small owners and vice versa?
 Can firms survive without owners?
 How does the ownership structure interact with the firm's Corporate Social Responsibility (CSR)?

-- Fund activism: Do private equity funds, mutual funds, hedge funds, and pension funds influence the governance of the firms they invest in, or are they too small and incompetent to matter?
+- Fund activism: Do private equity funds, mutual funds, hedge funds, and pension funds influence the governance of the firms they invest in?
+How do governance goals interact with the focus on diversification and cost minimization?
+What are the strategies available to institutional investors that want to take an active role in corporate governance?

 - Compensation: How does fixed pay vs. performance pay influence the corporate governance problem?
 Are CEOs paid excessively?